 Brush, Floss and Eat Well

 Would you like personalized advice on how to brush, floss, and eat well?
-You can get that assistance as well as all the dental care you may require at Scottsdale Dental Excellence.
+You can get that assistance as well as all the dental care you may require at Scottsdale Cosmetic Dentistry Excellence.
 Jeffrey D. Clark, DDS, is a leading cosmetic and restorative dentist serving the Greater Scottsdale area.
 If you have any questions about the services available or want to schedule an appointment, do not hesitate to call us at 480 585 1853.